 Section 9.2 What if you're a resident in a long-term care (LTC) facility?
-Section 9.2 What if you're a resident in a long-term care (LTC) facility? --- ------------- --- --

 Usually, a long-term care (LTC) facility (such as a nursing home) has its own pharmacy, or uses a pharmacy that supplies drugs for all of its residents.
 If you are a resident of a LTC facility, you may get your prescription drugs through the facility's pharmacy or the one it uses, as long as it is part of our network.